Gorgias automation rules to auto tag tickets by topic

 • Actions: This is what the rule actually does when the conditions are met.
 For instance, "THEN add the tag 'return-request'."

-Auto-tagging is easily one of the most useful ways to use these rules.
-It’s the first step to organizing your entire workflow, whether you're creating special views for certain issues or pulling reports to see what your customers are asking about most.
+Auto-tagging is one of the most effective ways to use these rules.
+It’s a great first step to organizing your entire workflow, whether you're creating special views for certain issues or pulling reports to see what your customers are asking about most.

 Setting up Gorgias automation rules to auto tag tickets by topic

-Getting started with auto-tagging rules in Gorgias means heading to the 'Rules' section in your settings and spelling out that "if-then" logic for different situations.
-The process is pretty straightforward, but how well your tagging works depends entirely on how well you can guess the exact words your customers will use.
+Getting started with auto-tagging rules in Gorgias means heading to the 'Rules' section in your settings and defining that "if-then" logic for different situations.
+The process is very user-friendly, and the success of your tagging is enhanced by refining the specific keywords your customers are likely to use.

 Here are a few ways teams usually set up their rules to tag tickets.